Zycroft/SentimentAnalysis/README.md

 ![Azure3](https://github.com/Zycroft/SentimentAnalysis/blob/master/Resources/Azure3.png?raw=true)

 10. I used VS Code to develop this project with C# Extension
-11. Open program.cs and update your recorded values for Reddit, Azure Text Analytics, and Azure Cosmo DB
+11. Open program.cs and update your recorded values for Reddit, Azure Text Analytics, and Azure Cosmo DB.
+This is an example project and we are storing the API key in the code which is **not safe**.
+For production applications store keys in a secure store like Azure key Vault.

 ![CodeUserValues](https://github.com/Zycroft/SentimentAnalysis/blob/master/Resources/Code1.png?raw=true)